Peace and tranquillity

 A bit dusty but definitely still standing!

 We spent the next couple of days checking her over and preparing her for the work to be done.
 It has been hot here, 35 degrees Celsius in the shade, so with no bimini up and the sun reflecting off the gravel floor, it soon become quite unbearable on the boat.
 Still, we carried out our normal winter and spring tasks to compile a list of jobs that would need to be completed before launching in 2022.
 As you can imagine, a boat that hasn’t been used in two years can have quite a few things go wrong or as we put it, Nimmie breaks her toys when she feels neglected!
-A number of safety equipment items had passed their due dates including the life raft service, personal locator beacon batteries, fire extinguishers.
+A number of safety equipment items had passed their due dates including the life raft service, personal locator beacon batteries and one of the fire extinguishers.
 The list went on and on.
 Nothing that can’t be replaced or serviced but all adding to the To Do list.
 For those of you who have followed us for a while, you’ll remember that when we left Salamina near Piraeas in 2019, we had an unexpected passenger.
 A little fledgling sparrow had been nesting in our boom.
 When we put Nimmie to bed at the end of the season here, we stuffed a plastic bag into the boom to prevent that happening again.
 Over the last two years, the bag had disintegrated and made a lovely base for a new nest.
 This time the chick had died in the nest.
 However, we did manage to rescue a wild tortoise that seemed to want to dice with death by crossing one of the busy roads on the way to the boatyard.

 One very lucky tortoise!